22 Best Museums in Istanbul + Where to Eat Near Each One

 Open Tuesday to Sunday

-This modern art museum is one of the newer art museums, and it focuses on Turkish art.
-Despite its name, it occasionally houses art from international artists and artists from an earlier period.
-The top floor houses a restaurant, permanent collections, and seminar rooms.
-The lower floor has a cinema, a library, and temporary exhibitions.
+One of the newer art museums, with a focus on Turkish art, though it occasionally shows international artists and work from earlier periods.
+The top floor holds a restaurant, the permanent collections, and seminar rooms; the lower floor has a cinema, a library, and temporary exhibitions.

 Visiting hours & admission: Istanbul Museum of Modern Art website